-For almost 50 years the Ceramics Program has served Harvard University and the greater community with its exciting educational offerings.
-Check out the 3 part video all about the studio.
-The History, The People, The Studio.
+For 50 years, the Ceramics Program has served Harvard University and the greater community with its exciting educational offerings.

 Known internationally for its leadership in the field, the Ceramics Program provides a creative learning environment for a dynamic mix of students and professionals from the University, greater Boston, and international community.

-Courses are offered over three semesters at all levels, as well as occasional events for undergraduates, like Clay All Night events, and workshops for FAS courses and student groups.
+Courses are offered over three semesters at all levels, as well as occasional events for undergraduates, like Clay All Night events (now events for Houses), and workshops for FAS courses and student groups.
 Complementing the wide range of courses are lectures, master classes, and demonstrations by visiting artists and ceramics symposia involving potters, sculptors, art historians and archaeologists from all over the world.

 May and December exhibitions of work created in the studio feature the best, largest and most varied selection of contemporary ceramics in the Northeast.